All Episodes

 Buck Sexton here in for Rush Limbaugh.

-Speaking about Hillary's emails, a topic that I that I so much enjoy, because you could just go through the timeline of I was nothing wrong was done.
+So the Republican National Committee, by the way, speaking about Hillary's emails, a topic that I so much enjoy because you could just go through the timeline of, I was, nothing wrong was done.

 And then it was, it was for convenience.

-And then it was, well, I thought at the time, but maybe it was a maybe I made a boo-boo.
+And then it was, well, I thought at the time, but maybe it was a, maybe I made a boo-boo.

 You know, you're kind of stuck with her.

-There's no what are you gonna do?
+There's no, what are you going to do?

 There's nowhere to go.

-Democrat Well, there's somewhere to go.
+Well, there's somewhere to go.

 He's still waiting.